Ready to say goodbye to student loan debt for good? Learn More

 Wildcard Exemption

-The wildcard exemption in bankruptcy allows you to protect assets of your choosing up to $1,325 if you’re filing as an individual.
-You can use this to protect assets that aren’t named in Ohio state law or you can add this amount to an existing personal property exemption to increase the amount.
+The wildcard exemption in bankruptcy allows you to protect any property of your choosing of up to $1,475 if you’re filing as an individual.
+You can use this exemption to protect assets that aren’t specifically named in Ohio state law, or you can add this amount to an existing personal property exemption to increase the amount.

 Money Benefits